-Even if an environmentally friendly model isn't at the top of your list of features when buying a new appliance, appliances that operate more efficiently can be a great deal for your wallet by reducing utility costs.
+Even if an energy efficient model isn't at the top of your list of features when buying a new appliance, appliances that operate more efficiently can be a great deal for your wallet by reducing utility costs.
 We've all seen those blue Energy Star stickers on various appliances, from refrigerators to washing machines - but what do they actually mean?
 We'll explore the different meanings of Energy Star ratings on different appliances so you can see if the benefits are worth considering for your next appliance buying adventure.

 What is Energy Star?

 The Energy Star rating system is set forth and maintained by the Environmental Protection Agency (EPA).
 An appliance can receive the Energy Star label by meeting certain efficiency guidelines through an independent certification process.
 These guidelines can be adjusted from year to year over time due to changes in technology, the actual household performance of rated products, and other factors.
 So as appliances as a whole get more efficient over time (e.g., most modern washing machines today use a lot less water compared to washers from ten years ago, even if they aren't Energy Star rated), the Energy Star rating system adjusts to account for that.
 To receive that little blue logo, an appliance has to undergo certain tests to make sure it lives up to the Energy Star standards.

 What Does an Energy Star Rating Mean?

 You can find an up-to-date list of the individual requirements for different appliances at the official Energy Star website.
 When it comes to appliances, here are the current requirements for Energy Star ratings, which are approximate rather than exact due to the variation between models: